TopoMojo: Building Virtual Labs

 Create a New User

-Gamespace Limit: The maximum number of concurrent gamespaces allowed for this user.
+- Gamespace Limit: The maximum number of concurrent active gamespaces allowed for this user.

-Gamespace Cleanup Grace time: The number of "grace" minutes between the time the gamespace expires and when TopoMojo tears it down.
+- Gamespace Cleanup Grace time: The number of minutes between gamespace expiration and when TopoMojo tears down the associated VMs.

-Generate ApiKey: Generate API keys here.
-This allows users to programmatically interact with the TopoMojo API without needing to log in.
+- Generate ApiKey: Generate API keys for users to programmatically interact with the TopoMojo API without needing to log in interactively.

 Log Tab